Mature Age Workers

 Mature age workers are often “thrown out” onto the employment market through no choice of their own after having worked for one company or in one industry for many years…enforced workplace change is common due to corporate restructuring, downsizing, economic changes, business failure or re-entering the workforce after periods parenting or caring duties.

 Whatever the catalyst mature age workers suddenly find themselves in a world of work that is drastically different to the one they entered many years previously and commonly suffer from what is called the “Rip Van Winkle Syndrome”...refer this article http://bit.ly/1lQ5Ken

-It needs to be acknowledge that “Ageism” discrimination does exist at certain levels, however there are many organisations that now actively pursue mature aged workers, and with mounting skills shortages mature aged workers are needed to contribute into their late 60’s and beyond.
+It needs to be acknowledged that “Ageism” discrimination does exist at certain levels, however, there are many organisations that now actively pursue mature aged workers, and with mounting skills shortages mature aged workers are needed to contribute into their late 60’s and beyond.

 The main reason mature age workers fail to obtain suitable employment is their inability or refusal to change, learn and adapt to the modern world of work.
 The result is that they become disenfranchised from the employment market, suffer personal and financial stress which in most cases is avoidable.